emon5369/Food-Delivery-System-backend/README.md

 ### 3. Deploy PHP Files

-- Place the backend files on your local or remote server (e.g., XAMPP `htdocs` or a remote server).
+- Place the backend folder on your local or remote server (e.g., XAMPP `htdocs` or a remote server).
+- Rename this folder to reactphp to match server configurations or paths
 - Ensure PHP and MySQL are running properly.

 ### 4. Run the Backend